 Wershe needed at least six of the 10 board members to support his plea for freedom.
 The 47-year-old was just 17 when he was sentenced to life in prison without parole for a drug conviction.
 He has been the state of Michigan's longest serving nonviolent juvenile offender.

-Wershe now is being housed at the Reception and Medical Center state prison in Lake Butler, Fla.
-The Florida Department of Corrections lists his current release date as April 20, 2021.
+Wershe is now housed at the Reception and Medical Center State Prison in Lake Butler, Fla.
+The Florida Department of Corrections lists his current release date as Dec.
+25, 2020.

 That date was moved up four months from April 20, 2021.
 Wershe said he will stay positive and do everything he can to gain early release.